Recent News

 Article courtesy of Grove Potter, University at Buffalo BUFFALO, N.Y. — A team of University at Buffalo medical doctors has published a study that challenges a surgical practice used for decades during arthroscopic knee surgery.
 When treating meniscal tears — one of...

-Top 5 Strength Exercises for the Female Body
+Top 5 Strength Exercises for Women

 Many women shy away from strength training because they want to avoid developing large, bulky muscles.
 But that’s a common misconception that can cost women access to a key component of overall health and fitness.
 Strength training is ideal for increasing muscle...